The Character Map in Twisted Equivariant Nonabelian Cohomology: Equivariant non-abelian de Rham cohomology

-\begin{remark}[Equivariant smooth differential forms are injective] The following Lemmas \ref{ZpEquivariantSmoothDifferentialFormsFormInjectiveDualVectorSpace}, \ref{Z4EquivariantSmoothDifferentialFormsAreInjective}, \ref{Z2TimesZ2EquivariantDifferentialFormsAreInjective} show that the equivariant dual vector spaces of smooth differential $n$-forms (Def. \ref{EquivariantSmoothDifferentialForms}) are injective objects (Def. \ref{InjectiveObjects}), at least if the equivariance group is of order 4 or cyclic of prime order: From the proofs of these lemmas, given below, it is fairly clear how to approach the proof of the general case.
+From the proofs of these lemmas, given below, it is fairly clear how to approach the proof of the general case.
 But since this is heavy on notation if done properly, and since we do not need further generality for our application here, we will not go into that. \end{remark}

 \begin{notation}[Extension of smooth differential forms away from fixed loci] $\,$